Corporate Social Responsibility Reading Answers: IELTS Reading Practice Test With Answers

 Corporate Social Responsibility Reading Passage

 In general, proponents of CSR have supported their position with four arguments: moral obligation, sustainability, license to operate, and reputation.
-Business for Social Responsibility, the biggest non-profit CSR business organization in the United States, has as a primary objective the moral argument that corporations must be decent citizens and do the right thing.
+Business for Social Responsibility, the biggest non-profit CSR business organisation in the United States, has as a primary objective the moral argument that corporations must be decent citizens and do the right thing.
 It requests that its members “achieve business success in methods that respect people, communities, and the natural environment.”
 Sustainability promotes environmental stewardship and community responsibility.

-A. In the 1980s, Norwegian Prime Minister Gro Harlem Brundtland and the World Business Council for Sustainable Development created an outstanding description.
+In the 1980s, Norwegian Prime Minister Gro Harlem Brundtland and the World Business Council for Sustainable Development created an outstanding description.
 “Meeting existing demands without sacrificing future generations’ ability to satisfy their own needs.”
 Every enterprise needs the tacit or explicit approval of governments, communities, and numerous other stakeholders to operate.
 Lastly, many organisations utilise reputation to justify CSR activities since they will enhance a company’s image, build its brand, boost morale, and even increase its stock value.

-B. To advance CSR, it must be rooted in a broad knowledge of the interaction between business and society while also being anchored in the plans and actions of individual organisations.
+To advance CSR, it must be rooted in a broad knowledge of the interaction between business and society while also being anchored in the plans and actions of individual organisations.
 Interdependence between companies and society may appear to be a cliche, but it is a basic truth that may help firms escape the quicksand created by their current corporate responsibility mindset.
 A prosperous economy requires a healthy society.
 Education, health care, and fair opportunity are crucial components of a thriving workforce.
 In addition to attracting customers, safe goods and working environments reduce the internal costs of accidents.
 Effective utilisation of land, water, energy, and other natural resources promotes business productivity.
 Efficiency and creativity require effective governance, the rule of law, and secure property rights.
 Strong regulatory requirements safeguard against the exploitation of both consumers and competing businesses.
-As more human needs are addressed, and aspirations increase, a healthy society inevitably generates rising commercial demand.
+As more human needs are addressed and aspirations increase, a healthy society inevitably generates rising commercial demand.
 Any organisation that pursues its objectives at the expense of the society in which it operates will enjoy a false and ultimately ephemeral success.
 Likewise, a healthy society requires prosperous businesses.
 No social program can compete with the private sector when it comes to generating employment, income, and innovation that sustainably enhances living standards and social circumstances.

-C. A company’s influence on society also evolves through time as social norms and science advance.
+A company’s influence on society also evolves through time as social norms and science advance.
 Given the known scientific knowledge in the early 1900s, it was believed that asbestos did not pose a significant health concern.
 For over fifty years, evidence of its hazards steadily accumulated for any firm to be held accountable for the injuries it could create.
 Numerous companies that failed to predict the repercussions of this increasing corpus of knowledge have collapsed as a result.
 Companies can no longer be happy with monitoring merely the most obvious social implications of the present.
-Without a methodical procedure for recognizing the growing societal implications of the future, businesses may endanger their very survival.
+Without a methodical procedure for recognising the growing societal implications of the future, businesses may endanger their very survival.

-D. No firm can address all of society’s issues or absorb the expenses associated with doing so.
+No firm can address all of society’s issues or absorb the expenses associated with doing so.
 Instead, each corporation must choose topics that overlap with its industry.
 Other social goals should be left to corporations in other industries, non-governmental organisations (NGOs), or government entities that are better equipped to address them.
 The primary criteria that should lead to corporate social responsibility are not whether a cause is deserving but whether it gives a chance to produce shared value—that is, a substantial benefit for society that is also useful for the firm.
 However, corporations are neither accountable for nor equipped to tackle all of the world’s issues.
 Each organisation may identify the specific set of societal issues it is best qualified to assist in resolving and from which it can get the greatest competitive advantage.
 Creating shared value to address social concerns will result in self-sustaining solutions independent of commercial or government subsidies.
-A corporation may have a bigger influence on social good than any other institution or philanthropic organisation when it uses its massive resources, experience, and managerial ability to challenge its understanding and in which it has a stake.
+A corporation may have a bigger influence on social good than any other institution or philanthropic organisation when it uses its massive resources, experience, and managerial ability to challenge its understanding in which it has a stake.

-E. The most effective corporate citizenship programs require far more than making a check: They outline specific, quantifiable objectives and monitor performance throughout time.
+The most effective corporate citizenship programs require far more than making a check: They outline specific, quantifiable objectives and monitor performance throughout time.
 GE’s effort to adopt low-performing public high schools around its main U.S. operations is a prime example.
 The corporation provides between $250,000 and $1,000,000 in cash and in-kind grants to each institution over five years.
 GE Managers and staff play an active role by collaborating with school authorities to identify student needs and provide mentoring or tutoring.
 In an independent examination of 10 schools participating in the program between 1989 and 1999, virtually all showed considerable improvement, while the graduation percentage in four of the five lowest-performing schools rose from an average of 30% to 60%.
 Effective corporate citizenship projects, such as this one, generate goodwill and enhance relationships with local governments and other significant stakeholders.
 In addition, GE personnel are extremely proud of their engagement.
 However, their influence is fundamentally restricted.
 Regardless of how advantageous the program is, it remains incidental to the company’s operation, and its direct impact on GE’s recruitment and retention is small.

-F. The Working Connections relationship between Microsoft and the American Association of Community Colleges (AACC) is an excellent illustration of a shared-value potential resulting from investments in context.
+The Working Connections relationship between Microsoft and the American Association of Community Colleges (AACC) is an excellent illustration of a shared-value potential resulting from investments in context.
 There are currently more than 450,000 empty IT roles in the United States alone, which poses a substantial growth barrier for Microsoft.
-Community colleges, which enroll 11,6 million students, or 45 percent of all undergraduates in the United States, might be a key answer.
+Community colleges, which enrol 11,6 million students, or 45 percent of all undergraduates in the United States, might be a key answer.
 Microsoft acknowledges, however, that community colleges confront unique challenges: IT courses are not standardised, classroom technology is frequently obsolete, and there are no regular faculty professional development programs.
-Microsoft’s $50 million, five-year program targeted all three issues.
+Microsoft’s $50 million five-year program targeted all three issues.
 In addition to monetary and product donations, Microsoft dispatched staff volunteers to universities to analyse requirements, contribute to curriculum creation, and establish institutes for faculty development.
 In this instance, volunteers and allocated staff were allowed to apply their primary professional abilities to meet a social need, which is a significant departure from the norm for volunteer programs.
 Microsoft has accomplished accomplishments that have helped several communities while having a direct and possibly major effect on the firm.

-G. At the core of each strategy is a unique value proposition: a set of demands that a firm can fulfill for its selected clients that no other company can.
+At the core of each strategy is a unique value proposition: a set of demands that a firm can fulfil for its selected clients that no other company can.
 CSR is at its most strategic when a firm adds a social dimension to its value offer and integrates social effect into its entire strategy.
 Consider Whole Foods Market, whose value proposition is to provide organic, natural, and nutritious food goods to food and environment-conscious customers.
 Each store’s buying procedure prioritises purchases from local farmers as part of the company’s sourcing strategy.
 Buyers exclude meals containing any of the almost 100 common additives that the corporation deems unhealthy or harmful to the environment.
 The same criteria apply to domestically produced goods.
 The dedication of Whole Foods to natural and ecologically sustainable business practices extends far beyond sourcing.
 The construction of stores uses a minimum of virgin resources.
 Recent purchases of renewable wind energy credits offset the firm’s complete power use across all of its shops and facilities, making it the first Fortune 500 company to do so.
 Produce spoilage and biodegradable garbage are transported to regional composting plants via truck.
 The cars of Whole Foods are being modified to operate on biofuels.
 Even the store’s cleaning supplies are ecologically friendly.
 And via its philanthropic efforts, the corporation has established the Animal Compassion Foundation to pursue more natural and ethical methods of animal husbandry.
 In conclusion, almost every part of the company’s value chain strengthens the social dimensions of its value proposition, thereby separating Whole Foods from its competitors.

 From the 2007 Harvard Business Review

-Questions for Corporate Social Responsibility Reading Passage
+Corporate Social Responsibility Reading Questions and Answers

-Corporate Social Responsibility Reading Answers: IELTS Reading Samples
+Corporate Social Responsibility Reading Questions 1-7

-The reading passage has seven paragraphs, A-G
+The reading passage has seven paragraphs: A-G

 Choose the correct heading for paragraph A-G from the list below.